accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Check that the screen orientation is not locked in the platform settings ([see official documentation](https://support.apple.com/en-gb/guide/iphone/iph3badf94ec/ios)).
 1. Display the application and toggle the device between landscape and portrait mode.
 1. Check that
-	- that the application can be used in both orientations, i.e. that the elements of the application are repositioned so that they can be read;
+	- the application can be used in both orientations, i.e. that the elements of the application are repositioned so that they can be read;
-	- that the content available in one orientation is still available in the other orientation (directly or by activating an additional component, for example).
+	- the content available in one orientation is still available in the other orientation (directly or by activating an additional component, for example).
 1. If this is the case, the criterion is validated.

 ###### Android